Brainilio/natours/README.md

 ## /controllers/...

 - Controllers to handle requests & middleware functions
+- Aggregator pipeline methods
+- Errorcontorllers to handle global errors, use the appError class from /utils/... to handle errors, pass in message and errorcode

 ## /models/..

 - Models enforcing schemas and business logic.
+- Also uses visualization & aggregator middewares

 #### example using mongoose: